-The two teams have made it through the earlier rounds, reaching this special occasion with one aim: to win one of the most coveted trophies in the sport.
+Teams have battled it out in the earlier rounds to reach this special occasion with one aim: to win one of the most coveted trophies in the sport.
 As ever with this famous competition, there is plenty of excitement – who will become a hero?

 The history of the Women’s FA Cup Final

 The origins of the Women’s FA Cup can be traced back to 1970, when it was named the Mitre Challenge Trophy – it also featured teams from Scotland and Wales.
 Southampton and Scottish side Stewarton Thistle made it to the final, with the English side prevailing in a 4-1 scoreline.